Please note that Tapas no longer supports Internet Explorer.

 A girl stepped in.

-She wore a dress the colour of early morning—cream fading into soft pink.
+She wore a frock the colour of early morning, a shade of cream fading into soft pink.
 On both wrists, thin silver bangles, and white sandals.
 Her hair was black and long, falling down her back, damp and clinging to her neck.
 A pastel-coloured crossbody bag was slung over her shoulder.
 She looked at me and blinked once, then stood on the left side, catching her breath, and began searching for something inside her bag.

 She’s looking for a handkerchief, I thought.

 She couldn’t find it.
-Frustrated, she smacked her own forehead with her palm and squeezed her eyes shut.
+Frustrated, she smacked her own forehead with her palm and squeezed both eyes shut.

-After a moment, I pulled my left hand from my pocket, took my handkerchief from the back pocket of my pants, and silently offered it to her.
+After a moment, I pulled my left hand out of the pocket, took my handkerchief, and silently offered it to her.
 I didn’t say anything.

 I looked at her again.
 She was tightly squeezing the bag’s strap at her chest with both hands.
 Her eyes looked straight ahead.
 There was a quiet dignity in her stillness, a whole story in her silence.